meetecho/juturna/.github/pull_request_template.md

----
-name: Pull request
-about: Create a pull request for a feature or a bug fix
-title: ''
-labels: ''
-assignees: ''

----

 **Description**
 A clear and concise description of how the PR affects the code.
 If applicable, refer the related issue or issues.